 What taxes can I avoid with a trust?

-Income Taxes are not affected by a trust.
+Income Taxes are not affected by a revocable trust.
 You file your income taxes the same way you did before creating a trust.
 No additional tax returns should be filed for your trust.
 IRS Regulations require that a trust uses the tax identification number - your Social Security Number - as the trust's identification number.
 Please refer to your tax advisor with any questions.

 What are Gift and Estate Taxes?